lalvarezguillen/monerod-node-vps/README.md

 ### Long term goals

 * Extend to be able to setup nodes in other VPS providers, besides Hetzner and DigitalOcean
-* Extend to be able to create/maintain several nodes, across different clouds, with different configurations.
 * Tor setup.
 * Maybe include automated CI setup.